RashidLansah/ExamHub/README.md

 # 🎓 ExamHub

-A comprehensive exam timetable management system for universities, featuring both student and admin interfaces.
+**A Digital Public Good** - A comprehensive exam timetable management system for educational institutions worldwide, featuring both student and admin interfaces with accessibility, privacy, and global compatibility at its core.

+## 🌍 Digital Public Good Mission

+ExamHub serves as a Digital Public Good (DPG) dedicated to:

+- **🌐 Global Educational Access**: Providing free, accessible exam management tools for institutions worldwide
+- **♿ Universal Accessibility**: Designed with WCAG 2.1 standards for inclusive access across abilities
+- **🔒 Privacy-First Design**: Local data storage with no tracking or external dependencies
+- **🌱 Sustainable Development**: Open source solution promoting educational equity globally
+- **🤝 Community-Driven**: Built by and for the global educational community

 ## ✨ Features